GSA/digitalgov.gov/content/sources/source_open-opps.md

 # View this page at https://digital.gov/sources/open-opps
 # Learn how to edit our pages at https://workflow.digital.gov

-# What is the headline of this promo?
+# The slug name should match the name of the agency or team in the image (e.g., gsa-logo.png or 18f-logo.png)
 slug: open-opps

 # Source Name